Skip links

 in Tags

-Henrietta Lacks cells (HeLa cell line) are cloned as part of research for the cure of cancer; within half a century the culture of HeLa cells will take on industrial dimensions: tons per day; all, technically, clones of Henrietta Lacks
+Henrietta Lacks cells (HeLa cell line) are cloned in the context of cancer research; within half a century the culture of HeLa cells will assume industrial dimensions: tons per day; all, technically, clones of Henrietta Lacks